Nikon: Compact cameras

 Between 1983 and the early 2000s a broad range of compact cameras were made by Nikon.
 Nikon first started by naming the cameras with a series name (like the L35/L135-series, the RF/RD-series, the W35-series, the EF or the AW-series).
-In later production cycles, the cameras were double branded with a series-name on the one and a sales name on the other hand.
+In later production cycles, the cameras were double-branded, with both a series-name and a sales name.
 Sales names were for example Zoom-Touch for cameras with a wide zoom range, Lite-Touch for ultra compact models, Fun-Touch for easy to use cameras and Sport-Touch for splash water resistance.
 After the late 1990s, Nikon dropped the series names and continued only with the sales name.
 Nikon's APS-cameras were all named Nuvis.

+In 1994, Nikon produced the first camera featuring optical vibration reduction, the Nikon Zoom 700VR/700VR QD, also released in some markets as the Nikon Zoom-Touch 105 VR).
+It was a 35mm compact film camera with a 38-105mm zoom lens, with a quartz data back variant.
+It was the world's first compact with Vibration Reduction.

-The cameras came in all price ranges from entry-level fixed-lens-cameras to the top model Nikon 35Ti and 28Ti with titanium body and 3D-Matrix-Metering.
+The cameras came in all price ranges from entry-level fixed-lens-cameras to the top models Nikon 35Ti and 28Ti with titanium body and 3D-Matrix-Metering.